 Hymn Sing, a twice-monthly (1st and 3rd Sundays at 6pm) at the Warren Senior Center are a time to sing favorite hymns, gospel songs, and spirituals together.
 All voices are welcome!
 Deborah Wesche is our resident pianist and organizer for this event, but guest pianists are welcome and encouraged to lead their favorite songs.

-Kids Guitar Club is an opportunity for kids playing or wanting to get started playing to learn from each other.
-Starting Nov 1st, the Guitar Club is moving from the library to Baseline Middle School 2:45-3:30.
+Kids Guitar Club is an opportunity for middle school kids playing or wanting to get started playing to learn from each other offered at Baseline Middle School 2:45-3:30.

 A social environment makes it more fun and a chance to get comfortable playing with others.
 Led by a Foundry Hall volunteer there is some education infused into the group, but we want it to be about what the group is interested in learning.
 Donation guitars are greatly appreciated – send us a message if you have one in a closet or you’re upgrading and want to have your old one go to a good cause!

 Teen Open Mic!
-Thursday Nov 8th at 6:30pm will be our first teen open mic at Rock ‘n’ Road Cycle (315 Broadway).
+On the second Tuesday of the month we set up a teen open mic at Rock ‘n’ Road Cycle (315 Broadway).
 This is an open mic/talent share/social opportunity for the younger musicians, poets, artists, etc. in the area.
 We’d love to have some younger people help us run it, plan the next one and participate.
 Give us a shout if you want to help!

 All community music programs are free and open to the public.
 Donations are appreciated and go into to the Foundry Hall Community Music Fund.